Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/upgrade_agent.md

 #docker rm discovery-agent | true
 ```

-Otherwise, if the command does not show latest but a real version, restarting the instance will not download any new version.
-You have to decide when you want to install a more recent version.
+Otherwise, if the command shows an actual version and not `latest`, then restarting the instance will not download a new version.
+You will then have to decide when to install a more recent version.
 Refer to [Agent release note](/dosc/amplify_relnotes) to find the current available version.
-When you are ready to upgrade, simply replace existing version number above with the new one and restart the instance.
+When you are ready to upgrade, simply replace the existing version number with the new one and restart the instance.
 The images will be automatically pulled and started.
 {{< /alert >}}

 * If your AWS agents are running in a Docker container, use the following upgrade procedure:

-    1. Finding the current agent release, refer to the [agent release note](/docs/amplify_relnotes).
-Then this release number can be use to replace `{agentVersion}` in the command displayed below.
+    1. Find the current agent release in the [agent release note](/docs/amplify_relnotes).
+Then replace `{agentVersion}` with the current agent release, below.
     2. Pull the current image:
         * Discovery Agent: `docker pull axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-discovery-agent:{agentVersion}`
         * Traceability Agent: `docker pull axway.jfrog.io/ampc-public-docker-release/agent/aws-apigw-traceability-agent:{agentVersion}`